 Submit your podcast to the Blubrry podcasting directory.
 Blubrry is the only podcast directory that displays all subscription options available.
 Blubrry is not a closed ecosystem and does not try to convert web visitors into Blubrry-only users.
 Blubrry is for podcasters and is managed and operated by podcasters.
 Blubrry includes a link to your website, RSS podcast feed, Apple Podcasts subscribe URL (if available), Subscribe on Android and Subscribe by Email options.

 Submit your podcast to TuneIn.
 TuneIn is a popular streaming application and website where radio stations and podcasts from around the world are listed.
 TuneIn also gives you access to listeners on Amazon Echo / Alexa enabled apps for your podcast.

 Submit your podcast to iHeartRadio. iHeartRadio is a popular and free broadcast and internet radio platform that now includes podcasts.

-Tell family and friends.
 These are the people most likely to share your interests or at least have an interest in what you’re doing.
 So let them know and encourage them to spread the word.

-Social Media.
-Twitter, Facebook, Linked in, Tumblr, Instagram, Google Plus and other social media are great places to get the word out about your podcast.
-Many of them also have communities for podcast producers and are a wealth of information.
+Twitter, Facebook, LinkedIn, Tumblr, Instagram and other platforms are great places to get the word out about your show.
+Many of them also have communities for podcast producers and can contain a wealth of information.
 Some tips: